GLOBAL MARKETS-Stocks slip as Treasuries graze 5%, Middle East war rages

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Additional reporting by Ankur Banerjee in Singapore; Editing by Christopher Cushing, Lincoln Feast and Christina Fincher)
+(Additional reporting by Ankur Banerjee in Singapore; Editing by Christopher Cushing, Lincoln Feast, Christina Fincher and Deborah Kyvrikosaios)

 ((ankur.banerjee@thomsonreuters.com;; Mobile - +65 8121 3925; Follow on X (formerly Twitter): @AnkurBanerjee17;))